 Washington, DC 20016

 Come hear about the latest research in Media Literacy Education from over 50 separate presenters.
-Each researcher or graduate student will be seated at a round table and will have the opportunity to present their research every 10 minutes, four consecutive times.
+Each researcher will be seated at a round table and will have the opportunity to present their research every 10 minutes, four consecutive times.
 Audience members will be seated at each table, moving to a new research presentation every 10 minutes.
 Following the 45 minutes of roundtable presentations, all audience members will participate in a 15-minutes Q&A session with the presenter of their choice.

 Media Literacy Starts Young: Strategies for Media Mentorship in the Early Years and Early Grades